selkamand/assertions/tests/testthat/_snaps/assert_files.md

       assert_all_directories_exist(100)
     Condition
       Error:
       !
-'100' must be a character, not a numeric
+'100' must be a character vector, not a numeric

 # assert_file_has_extension() works